South Australia’s greenhouse gas emissions

 In the 2019 financial year, South Australia contributed 4.5% to Australia’s total net greenhouse gas emissions.
 Figure 4 below shows that South Australia had the third lowest per capita emissions (14 tonnes of CO2-e/person) compared to other states and territories.
 This is lower than the national average of 21 tonnes of CO2-e/person.

 South Australia is making good progress towards its greenhouse gas emissions reduction goals.
 In the 2019 financial year, South Australia emitted 24 million tonnes of carbon dioxide equivalent (MtCO2-e).
 This represents a 33% reduction in greenhouse gas emissions from the 2005 financial year.

 The following greenhouse gas emissions information is provided by the Commonwealth Government, which develops greenhouse gas inventories for all states and territories based on emission estimates in the National Inventory Report submitted to the United Nations Framework Convention on Climate Change (UNFCCC) each year.

-Sources of emissions include the following sectors:
+Sources of greenhouse gas emissions include the following:

-- Industrial processes and product use (IPPU)
+- Industrial processes

 - Land use, land use change and forestry (LULUCF)